 Robert Martinez was born in Wyoming on the Wind River Reservation in the small city of Riverton.
 He grew up a part of many different cultures as his lineage is Spanish, Mexican, Scotts Irish, French Canadian and Northern Arapaho.
 He graduated Riverton High School at 17 and through a scholarship, attended the Rocky Mountain College of Art & Design.
-He graduated with a Bachelor of Fine Arts specializing in Painting & Drawing and minoring in sculpture.
-In 3 years and at age 19, he became the Youngest Native American to graduate from RMCAD at that time.
+He graduated with a Bachelor of Fine Arts specializing in Painting & Drawing and minoring in sculpture, in 3 years and at age 19, becoming the Youngest Native American to graduate from RMCAD at that time.

 His paintings and drawings have been shown across the Nation and have garnered noted acclaim.
-His work is included in the permanent collections of the Red Cloud Heritage Museum, The Brinton Museum, The Plains Indian Museum at the Cody Center of the West, and the Smithsonian National Museum of the American Indian.
+He’s been given Wyomings’ highest award for the arts, the Wyoming Governors Art Award.
+His work is included in the permanent collections of the Wyoming State Museum, The Brinton Museum, The Plains Indian Museum at the Cody Center of the West, and the Smithsonian National Museum of the American Indian.

-A strong supporter of Education and of the Arts, Robert devotes time to helping and mentoring emerging artists on his reservation in Wyoming and the western region.
+A strong supporter of Education and of the Arts, Robert devotes time to helping and mentoring emerging artists on his reservation and through out the Nation.
 He gives back to the community by speaking about art topics, giving workshops, and demonstrates his style to schools, agencies and art groups.